Faruk Khan: Early life

 Khan was born on 18 September 1951 in Dhaka to his parents Serajul Karim Khan and mother Khaleda Karim Khan.
-He holds a Masters in Defense Studies from Defense Services and Staff College in Mirpur.
+He holds a master's in defense studies from the Defense Services and Staff College in Mirpur.

 Career

 Khan was commissioned from 44 Pakistan Military Academy long course in the corps of infantry on 26 March 1971.
 He retired as a Lieutenant Colonel on 15 May 1995 from Bangladesh Army.

-Khan was parliament member.
-He also held cabinet portfolio of Civil Aviation and Tourism, and Commerce.
-He was elected from the seat of Gopalganj-1 with 99% votes the third time in a row at 29 December 2008's National Election.
-Khan pledged that the reduction of prices of basic foods and commodities are a priority in his term.
+Khan was stationed in Dinajpur during the Bangladesh Liberation War.
+On December 14, 1971, the 23 Punjab Battalion of the Pakistani Army surrendered to the Indian Army.
+Khan, who was part of that battalion, was reportedly able to avoid being detained as a prisoner of war by identifying himself as a Bengali officer.

+The following day, December 15, he was sent to Delhi by the Indian authorities, and following the Independence of Bangladesh on December 16, Khan was transferred to the office of the Bangladesh High Commissioner in Kolkata.
+He later returned to Bangladesh via Benapole on January 14.

+Khan served as the member of parliament for Gopalganj-1 constituency and later served as the Minister of Civil Aviation and Tourism and the Minister of Commerce.

 Personal life

 Khan is married to Nilufer Faruk Khan, a social worker.
-Together they have two daughters Qantara K Khan and Qareena K Khan.
+Together they have two daughters, Qantara K Khan and Qareena K Khan.
 His father, Sirajul Karim Khan, was an army officer and mother was Khaleda Karim Khan.